Opticians in Bexhill

 Some Optometrists choose to specialise and undertake further training and qualifications.
 A prescribing Optometrist can prescribe medications for the treatment of various eye conditions and has effectively become an ‘eye GP’.
 Other specialists can include Paediatrics, including School Vision, Glaucoma and Medical Retina including Age-Related Macular Degeneration.

 We’re very lucky to have Mr Shahram Kashani, who is the lead Consultant Ophthalmologist for East Sussex NHS Trust.
 Mr Kashani is a specialist in the diagnosis, management and treatment of retinal diseases.
 So if you need to see an Ophthalmologist – get in touch with us.

 Please note: Anthony is a fully qualified Prescribing Optometrist in addition to being a Hospital Specialist Optometrist.
 Amanda is a fully qualified School Vision Children’s Specialist Practitioner in addition to her normal roles.

 The Role of a Dispensing Optician

-The dispensing optician is responsible for giving advice on the fitting and supplying of the most appropriate spectacles for you.
+The dispensing optician is responsible for giving advice on fitting and supplying the most appropriate spectacles for you.
 They are trained to take into account each patient’s visual, lifestyle and vocational needs.
 At Focus Medical Eye Centre, Sara is our fully qualified dispensing Optician and Practice Manager.
 She will help you find the right pair of spectacles or contact lenses for you.